-Nicaragua, the land of lakes and volcanoes, is also home to coffee hills producing premium beans, colonial cities once plundered by pirates, surf-friendly Pacific beaches and tiny Caribbean islands alive with the lilt of English Creole.
-From treehouse villas to ecofriendly island retreats via a former pirate hideout turned A-list resort, here’s our pick of the best hotels in Nicaragua — bookable with Culture Trip.
+Nicaragua, the land of lakes and volcanoes, is also home to coffee farms producing premium beans, surf-friendly Pacific beaches and tiny Caribbean islands alive with the lilt of English Creole.
+From eco-friendly island retreats, treehouse villas and a former pirate hideout turned A-list resort, here’s our pick of the best hotels in Nicaragua — bookable with Culture Trip.

 A family-friendly condo complex an hour’s drive from the international airport, Gran Pacifica sits on a 2mi (3km) stretch of wild Pacific called Playa San Diego.
 Golfers will be keen to tee off at the three nine-hole courses with ocean views, while others may prefer to ride horses along the beach, surf the breaks, go deep-sea fishing or just soak up the sun by the infinity pool.

 Set in thick forest that sweeps down to a horseshoe beach, this laid-back resort on the Emerald Coast has a jungle-lodge vibe.
 Stay in treehouse villas, some with private pools, others with outdoor showers for the full close-to-nature experience, but none with a TV.
 A spa offers facials and massages, and there are regular yoga sessions on a thatched roof deck overlooking the sea.
 The waves are smooth enough for paddleboarding; kayaking and thrill-seeking surfers will find Pacific breaks nearby.